ankitkrks1/sharemydisk/README.md

 node app.js -p 3000 -d ../abc/yourDirectory# hostmydisk

 # Don't know nodejs still wanna use ?
-step 1 : Download Nodejs from the official site or googling it. step 2 :- copy the file ./shareMe/app where you want to serve the content step 3 :- Open terminal / poweshell and run node app in the same path.
+step 1 :- Download Nodejs from the official site or googling it. step 2 :- npm i hostmydisk step 3 :- npm run build step 4 :- copy the folder ./shareMe where you want to serve the content step 5 :- Open terminal / poweshell and run node app in the same path.